geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 Like, the way that we have like floats?
 We can make like small floats.

 ##### **Chenyu** [[00:44:15](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=2655)]
-So for now, we have like a Flow 16, Bflow 16, and FP8S, I think?
+So for now, we have like a Flow 16, bfloat16, and FP8S, I think?

 ##### **Geohot** [[00:44:22](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=2662)]
 Oh, FP8S.
 Yeah, yeah, yeah.
 Yeah.